CSCA48/w21tutorials/W3/index.md

 ## Let's go further

 Write a function `strfind()` that *searches* for a given string in the specified main string, and returns the index of the first occurrence of the given string.
 If there is no match it returns `-1`.
-This will be extremely useful in your exercie 1.
+This will be extremely useful in your exercise 1.
 Here is some example output for this function:

 ```c
 strfind("My name is Angela", "Angela") -> 11